aeon-toolkit/aeon/docs/mentoring.md

 ##### Project stages

-To achieve this goal, with the assistance of the mentor, we identify the following steps for the future GSoC Contributor:
+To achieve this goal, with the assistance of the mentor, we identify the following steps for the mentee:

 1. Learn about aeon best practices, coding standards and testing policies.
 2. Study the shapelet transform algorithm and how it is related to the task of similarity search.
 3. Study the similarity search algorithms for the Euclidean distance and the computational optimization they use.
 4. Propose a candidate implementation for to increase the performance of the computations made by a single shapelet.
-This can be made with the help of the existing implementation of the similarity search module in aeon.
+This can be made with the help of the existing implementation of the similarity search module in `aeon`.
 5. Measure the performance of this first candidate implementation against the current approach.
-6. Implement this solution to the shapelet transform algorithm, which use multiple shapelets.
+6. Implement this solution to the shapelet transform algorithm, which uses multiple shapelets.
 7. Benchmark the implementation against the original shapelet transform algorithm.
-8. If time, generalize this new algorithm to the case of dilated shapelets (see [5])
+8. If time, generalize this new algorithm to the case of dilated shapelets (see [5]).

 ##### Project evaluation